Bolt's Farm: Geography

 Bolt's Farm is located about 3 km southwest of the Sterkfontein archaeological site and is located in the southwestern corner of the Cradle of Humankind World Heritage Site.
 The site is carved out of the Malmani Subgroup of the Transvaal Supergroup, which formed during the Palaeoproterozoic era around 2.6–2.4 billion years ago under what was then an inland sea.

 The pockmarked appearance of the area is the result of heavy ancient cave erosion down to the floors and walls of the passages, resulting in dozens of dolomite solution cavities and palaeokarst pits that have preserved fossils in breccia, speleothem, sandstone, and siltstone.
 These deposits occur over a 1.3 km2 stretch of hillside.
 It is unknown if these caves were once interconnected and contemporary with one another, or if they existed separately.
 The oldest of these deposits yet known is Waypoint 160, which was discovered in 1996 and has been dated back to the Early Pliocene, approximately 4.5–4 Ma.
 Almost all other sites have been dated back only to the Plio-Pleistocene; dates vary from one pit to the next, although most fall in the range of 2–1 Ma.
 One site, New Cave, may hold fossils that are significantly more recent; remains there have been dated to the Late Pleistocene into the Holocene.

 Palaeontological studies of the fossils recovered at the site seem to suggest that, at the time the site was active, the region was drier and the area was more open than it is today.
+Nevertheless, the site is believed to have been in relative proximity to a water source.
 The species recovered from Bolt's Farm and the greater Sterkfontein Valley area may have inhabited a range of local habitat types, ranging from covered forest to open grasslands.
 Browser and grazer species, as well as ground and tree-dwelling primates, are represented in the fossil record.
 At least one location on the site dated to 2–1.5 Ma, Pit 23, has been theorised to have been a "death trap" where ancient fauna inadvertently fell to their deaths and their remains were preserved over time.